 - name: The user's login name - expiredate: Optional.
-Date on which the user's login will be disabled.
+Date on which the user's account will be disabled.
 Default: none - gecos: Optional.
 Comment about the user, usually a comma-separated string of real name and contact information.
 Default: none - groups: Optional.
 Additional groups to add the user to.
 Default: none - homedir: Optional.
 Home dir for user.
 Default is /home/<username> - inactive: Optional.
-Mark user inactive.
-Default: false - lock\passwd: Optional.
+Number of days after a password expires until the account is permanently disabled.
+Default: none - lock_passwd: Optional.
 Disable password login.
-Default: true - no\create\home: Optional.
+Default: true - no_create_home: Optional.
 Do not create home directory.
-Default: false - no\log\init: Optional.
+Default: false - no_log_init: Optional.
 Do not initialize lastlog and faillog for user.
-Default: false - no\user\group: Optional.
+Default: false - no user group: Optional.
 Do not create group named after user.
-Default: false - passwd: Hash of user password - primary\group: Optional.
+Default: false - passwd: Hash of user password - primary_group: Optional.
 Primary group for user.
-Default to new group named after user. - selinux\user: Optional.
+Default to new group named after user. - selinux_user: Optional.
 SELinux user for user's login.
 Default to default SELinux user. - shell: Optional.
 The user's login shell.
 The default is to set no shell, which results in a system-specific default being used. - snapuser: Optional.
 Specify an email address to create the user as a Snappy user through snap create-user.
 If an Ubuntu SSO account is associated with the address, username and SSH keys will be requested from there.
-Default: none - ssh\authorized\keys: Optional.
+Default: none - ssh_authorized_keys: Optional.
 List of SSH keys to add to user's authkeys file.
 Default: none.
-This key can not be combined with ssh\redirect\user. - ssh\import\id: Optional.
+This key can not be combined with ssh_redirect_user. - ssh_import_id: Optional.
 SSH id to import for user.
 Default: none.
-This key can not be combined with ssh\redirect\user. - ssh\redirect\user: Optional.
+This key can not be combined with ssh redirect user. - ssh_redirect_user: Optional.
 Boolean set to true to disable SSH logins for this user.
 When specified, all cloud meta-data public SSH keys will be set up in a disabled state for this username.
-Any SSH login as this username will timeout and prompt with a message to login instead as the configured <default\username> for this instance.
+Any SSH login as this username will timeout and prompt with a message to login instead as the configured <default_username> for this instance.
 Default: false.
-This key can not be combined with ssh\import\id or ssh\authorized\keys. - sudo: Optional.
+This key can not be combined with ssh_import_id or ssh_authorized_keys. - sudo: Optional.
 Sudo rule to use, list of sudo rules to use or False.
 Default: none.
 An absence of sudo key, or a value of none or false will result in no sudo rules being written for the user. - system: Optional.
 Create user as system user with no home directory.
 Default: false - uid: Optional.
 The user's ID.
 Default: The next available value.